Leo-U/Hangman/README.md

 #### Encapsulation

 'Encapsulation' refers to bundling methods and data into a single unit.
 That unit can be a class, a structure, or an interface.
-Encapsulation can be achieved through
+Encapsulation can be achieved by privatizing instance variables, using getters and setters, implementing an interface, or by using design patterns.

 The `Game` class is one such unit.
 Its methods and instance variables are bundled and confined to its interior.